gslab-econ/template/README.md

 ##### What do I put in `user-config.yaml`?

 There's no "default" for `user-config.yaml` because it depends on system specifications and user preferences.
 Two things we do recommend keeping in `user-config.yaml` are the name of your Stata executable—which we'll prompt you to enter if necessary—and the location of a [SCons cache directory](http://scons.org/doc/2.0.1/HTML/scons-user/c4213.html)—if you have one.
-An example where Example_User is running a factory-fresh StataMP and has local access to a directory named cache/template on Dropbox would be
+A Mac example where Example_User is running a factory-fresh StataMP and has local access to a directory named cache/template on Dropbox would be

 ```YAML
 stata_exec: statamp # StataMP-64.exe on Windows
 cache: /Users/Example_User/Dropbox/cache/template
 ```

-##### Can I only use other software for data analysis?
+##### Can I use other software for data analysis?

 Yup, we have custom builders for Python and R, and you can use them with the same syntax as the Stata builder.
 If you're using R, make sure it's been added to your PATH and that you have a YAML-parsing package, such as [yaml](https://cran.r-project.org/web/packages/yaml/yaml.pdf).